n3wt0n/BlogPosts/085 - Azure Pipelines Manual Validations.md

 This is especially useful in scenarios where you want to pause a pipeline and validate configuration settings, build package, etc. before moving on to a long-running, compute-intensive job.

 When the Manual validation task is activated during a pipeline, it displays a message bar containing a link that opens the Manual validation dialog containing the instructions.
-After carrying out the manual steps, the administrator or user can choose to resume the run, or reject it.
+After carrying out the manual steps, the administrator or user can choose to resume the run or reject it.

 ### Demo